mcr/danish-bof/charter.md

 typically involves the use of a Public Key Infrastructure (PKI), and a shared PKI root of trust between the parties exchanging public keys.
-A Certification Authority (CA) is one example of a root of trust for a PKI, can be used for establishing trust in public keys from lower levels in a PKI tree.
+A Certification Authority (CA) is one example of a root of trust for a PKI, which can be then used for establishing trust in public keys from lower levels in a PKI tree.

 The DNS namespace, together with DNSSEC, forms the most widely-recognized namespace and authenticated lookup mechanism on the Internet.